AllanOricil/esp32-mfa-authenticator/README.md

 <img src="./images/docker-compose-totp-service-running.png" width="800">

-and both container must not contain any error messages.

 <img src="./images/docker-node-red-start.png" width="800">

 <img src="./images/docker-mosquitto-start.png" width="800">

 > **WARNING** remember to assign static ips to the host running the MQTT service, as weel as for the esp32, in your router.
-This is required to avoid having to update the `MQTT_SERVER` constant with a new ip every time your router decides to change the ip of your host.
+This is a suggestion to avoid having to update the `MQTT_SERVER` constant with a new ip every time your router decides to change the ip of your host.

 > **WARNING** if your host can't receive messages from other devices on the same network, it could be a firewall problem.
 Configure the firewall in the host to enable it to receive requests from other devices on your local network.

-After services have initialized, open node-red at `localhost:1880`, and import `./node-red/insert-secret.json` flow.
+After all services have initialized, open node-red at `localhost:1880`, and import `./node-red/insert-secret.json` flow.
+Use this [tutorial](https://nodered.org/docs/user-guide/editor/workspace/import-export) to guide you to import flows into node-red.

 ## Roadmap